The SONIC Franchise Story

 Our current President Claudia San Pedro joined the company in 2006, quickly rising through the ranks.
 Today she is an accessible leader often seen, literally, out on the floor mingling with employees at SONIC headquarters.
 Prior to becoming President in early 2018, she helped guide the company in a variety of capacities, including serving as Vice President of Investor Relations and, most recently, Executive Vice President and Chief Financial Officer.

 SONIC is an iconic brand built to last

 SONIC is the largest chain of drive-in restaurants in America, offering menu heaven to young and old customers alike — whether they want a juicy burger, a milkshake made with real ice cream or a refreshing cherry limeade.
 No QSR can match the diversity of SONIC’s menu, which maximizes all five dayparts.
-Under Cliff’s leadership, our Two Guys campaign launched in 2003 and has become one of the most popular QSR advertising campaigns in history.
+SONIC’s Two Guys campaign launched in 2003 and has become one of the most popular QSR advertising campaigns in history.
 Our brand recognition is unprecedented; even in towns where the closest SONIC might be hundreds of miles away, SONIC is a familiar concept.